 You may assume you’ll never need it, but if you experience redundancy or illness, you may become eligible for universal credit.
 However, if you imagined that the state would provide enough support in the event of financial difficulty due to sickness or unemployment, it’s time to think again.

 The government is rolling out universal credit, a new single payment system designed to replace six existing state benefits.
 Universal Credit is expected to be adopted nationwide by 2023.
-However, delays to implementation and complaints that the switch is leading to financial hardship have caused controversy.
+However, delays to implementation and complaints that the switch is leading to financial hardship from income cuts have caused controversy.